hlorenzo/RBlog/content/projects/ddspls/index.md

 date = 2018-11-19T00:00:00

-summary = "My objective is to deal with entire missing rows in supervised block-structured datasets.
-As a spicy detail datasets are build on a few participants and a lot of variables."
+summary = "My objective is to deal with entire missing rows in supervised block-structured data sets.
+As a spicy detail data sets are build on a few participants and a lot of variables."

 # Optional external URL for project (replaces project detail page).
 # external_link = "https://arxiv.org/abs/1901.04380"